PerryRhodan/TTSDK-Animation/README.md

 		// For instance add some rotation
 		target.AddTo_Rotation(1); //rotate by a degree

-		// so basically by chaning the focus you would
+		// so basically by changing the focus you would
 		// draw ALL images differently,
 		// while changing the target for one image would
 		// only affect this single image.